twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 When all these efforts are summed together, the seconds here and there accrue into many hours saved when done early in the 2+ year journey.

-Example ([Standard Cyborg][]): When I joined, the deployment process was not standardized, slow, and easily error-prone.
+Positive example ([Standard Cyborg][]): When I joined, the deployment process was not standardized, slow, and easily error-prone.

 - Internal library: Required manual build, commit, and push
 - Web app: Build internal library, commit, push, and deploy to Heroku via `git push`